couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 Couchbase is a strongly consistent database.
 Data lives on a primary node with some number of replicas.
 For deployments in Azure we typically recommend one replica.
 In the event of a failure, that replica will take over.
 For most scenarios, the downed node will recover in a matter of minutes, obviating the need for additional replicas.

 Azure does not currently have a concept of availability zones.
 Instead, Azure provides Availability Sets that are made up of Fault Domains (FD) and Upgrade Domains (UD).
-We recommend two FDs and 20 UDs.
-FDs should then be mapped to the Couchbase concept of a Server Group.

-Note that Azure currently deploys FDs and UDs across each other.
-In the future Azure is introducing an option to align FDs to UDs to that each of the two FDs would have ten UDs.
+VMSS default to configuring 5 FDs, each with their own UD.
+It's likely best practice will change with new Azure features in late 2017.

 ## Storage

-We recommend using Azure Premium Storage.
+We recommend using Azure Premium Storage for data drives.
 Ephemeral drives present a risk of data loss.
 Standard Storage is based on spinning magnetic disks (HDD) and does not perform well enough for most database applications.

-Premium Storage comes in three sizes - P10, P20 and P30.
-P30 is the largest with 1TB of storage.
-We find that 1TB is a good upper end for node density, so suggest a maximum of one P30 per node.
+HDD is sufficient for OS disks.

+Premium Storage comes in a variety of sizes.
+We recommend a 1TB P30 drive as the upper end.
+Large drives can lead to overly dense nodes that suffer from long rebuild times.
+It's usually preferable to scale horizontally instead.

 ## Network